Text mining – the context

 Text mining is useful in finance and insurance.
 It can flag inconsistencies and potential fraud situations — for example, by combing the unstructured text data entered in application documents.

-Content publishing and social media platforms can also use text mining to analyse user-generated information such as profile details and status updates.
-The service can then automatically serve relevant content and targeted ads to its users.
+Content publishing and social media platforms can also use text mining to analyze user-generated information such as profile details and status updates.
+The service can then automatically serve relevant content such as news articles and targeted ads to its users.

 The business benefits of text mining